ActiveEngagement/tailwind-colorize-plugin/README.md

 ## Syntax

 The plugin uses a PEG parser to tokenize the expression in real time.
 The expression must start with a color and may include method chains that manipulate and return a new `Color` instance.
-A color may be CSS color name, a Tailwind theme color, `hex`, `rgb`, or `hsl`.
+A color may be a CSS color name, a Tailwind theme color, `hex`, `rgb`, or `hsl` format.
 For a more detailed description of the lexical grammar, you may wish to refer to the definition file `grammar.pegjs`.

 *The syntax is sensitive to whitespace.
 DO NOT use any spaces.*